Virgin High

 Virgin High is a 1991 direct-to-video sex comedy film directed and produced by Richard Gabai.
-Gabai co-wrote the film with Jeff Neill and stars with Traci Dali, Burt Ward, and Linnea Quigley.
+Gabai co-wrote the film with Jeff Neill and stars Traci Dali, Burt Ward, and Linnea Quigley.
 Gabai plays the boyfriend of a teenage girl sent to Catholic school, which he attempts to bluff his way into so they can have sex.

 It was also the first film appearance of Leslie Mann.

 Plot

 When Christy Murphy's strict parents become suspicious that she's fooling around with boys, they send her to an all-girls Catholic school.
 Her boyfriend, Jerry, bluffs his way into the school disguised as a priest.
 Determined to have sex with Christy, Jerry attempts to avoid the nuns while maintaining his cover.